liquidprompt/liquidprompt/README.md

 * Does not display the number of commits to be pushed in Mercurial repositories.
-* Browsing into very large subversion repositories may dramatically slow down the display of the liquid prompt.
+* Browsing into very large subversion repositories may dramatically slow down the display of the liquid prompt (use `LP_DISABLED_VCS_PATH` to avoid that).
 * Subversion repository cannot display commits to be pushed, this is a limitation of the Subversion versionning model.
 * The proxy detection only uses the `$http_proxy` environment variable.
 * The window's title escape sequence may not work properly on some terminals (like xterm-256)
+* The analog clock necessitate a unicode-aware terminal and a sufficiently complete font.